-My friend Chris Hill recently posted a blog post on Construction Law Musings discussing a recent Virginia trial level decision in TWP Enterprises v.
+My friend Chris Hill posted a blog post on Construction Law Musings discussing a recent Virginia trial level decision in TWP Enterprises v.
 Dressel, wherein the court addressed the question of whether contract provisions can alter a party’s mechanic lien rights.
 The blog post is highly recommended: Where Mechanic’s Liens and Contracts Collide.

 Chris explains the issue in the case well: